+2. PRELIMINARY STATISTICAL ANALYSIS

-2.1 District GDP data
+(a) District GDP data

-To investigate the pattern of growth across India we use two new data sets of district level incomes and social and economic characteristics - respectively the Indicus "Development Landscape" and "District GDP" data-sets.
-The data consist of 575 district level observations of district income for two years, 2001 and 2008.6
+To investigate the pattern of growth across India we use two new data sets of district-level incomes and social and economic characteristics-respectively the Indicus "Development Landscape" and "District GDP" data-sets.
+The data consist of 575 district-level observations of district income for two years, 2001 and 2008.6

-The availability of district level income data provides the opportunity to observe regional disparities in India at a much finer level than previous studies based on Indian states.
-This is also advantageous insofar as there is likely to be a larger degree of heterogeneity in income levels, growth rates and other characteristics such as urbanization or literacy, compared to state level data.
+The availability of district-level income data provides the opportunity to observe regional disparities in India at a much finer level than previous studies based on Indian states.
+This is also advantageous insofar as there is likely to be a larger degree of heterogeneity in income levels, growth rates, and other characteristics such as urbanization or literacy, compared to state-level data.

 We begin with a preliminary exploration of the data by considering different indicators of convergence and how the shape of the distribution of district incomes has changed over time.
 First, Table 1 shows the wide disparity in income levels across states.
-There is a 9.8 fold difference in 2007-2008 per-capita incomes between the richest state Goa, and the poorest state Bihar.
-This is larger than the real income gap between the GDP per capita of the USA and Angola, and only slightly smaller than the real income gap between the USA and India.7
+There is a 9.8-fold difference in 2007-08 per-capita incomes between the richest state Goa, and the poorest state Bihar.
+This is larger than the real income gap between the GDP per-capita of the USA and Angola, and only slightly smaller than the real income gap between the USA and India.7

 At the district level, however, that gap is much larger.
-The range in per capita incomes in 2008 is from a minimum of RS. (m) 3858 in the Sheohar district (Bihar) to a maximum of RS. (m) 139868 in Jamnagar (Gujarat).
+The range in per-capita incomes in 2008 is from a minimum of Rs. (m) 3,858 in the Sheohar district (Bihar) to a maximum of Rs. (m) 139,868 in Jamnagar (Gujarat).
 This implies an income ratio of 36, which is equivalent, for example, to the ratio between the USA and Rwanda according to the Penn World Tables.

 The district data are shown visually in Figure 1.
 It can be seen that there are generally lower incomes in central districts as well as in the eastern states.
-Likewise the wealthy western corridor running from the north of Delhi down the west coast of India through
+Likewise the wealthy western corridor running from the north of Delhi down the west coast of India through Western Maharashtra, Karnataka, Goa and Kerala is easily observed.
+Figure 1 is thus suggestive of a strong geographic pattern in the differences in per-capita district incomes across India.